 Some would have you believe wired headphones are dead.
 But audiophiles still value wired designs for their reliable audio fidelity.
 Focal have kept both camps of listeners happy with the release of the Spark ($69) and Spark Wireless ($99).
-We’ll look at the wired version today, although you can check out our review of the wireless model here.
+A good comparison would be with the Fiio FH1 review which similar in many ways.
+We’ll be looking at the wired version today, although you can check out the Focal Spark Wireless review aswell.
 We found that the Spark is a good-looking, easy-to-use headphone with a detailed, powerful response.
 Can it clinch the title of the best wired in-ear headphones in the sub-$70 market though?

 Spark provides great audio results